top of page

 When applied to a person, it suggests a lack of restraint in their behavior or speech, characterized by outspokenness and a willingness to take risks.
 A brash individual may come across as overly confident or even arrogant.
 In the context of objects or situations, "brash" can denote a striking or flashy appearance that attracts attention.
 While being brash can be seen as a positive quality in some situations, it can also be viewed negatively when it leads to insensitivity, recklessness, or an overly pushy approach.
 Ultimately, "brash" describes a certain boldness or audacity that may either impress or rub others the wrong way, depending on the circumstances and the individual's intentions.

-Example sentences of brash
+Example sentences containing brash

 1. His brash attitude made it difficult for him to build strong relationships.